nextcloud/collectives/README.md

 install it manually:

 1. Clone this into the `apps` folder of your Nextcloud
-2. Install PHP dependencies by running `composer install`
+2. Install PHP dependencies by running `make composer`
 3. Install NodeJS dependencies by running `npm install`
-4. Compile NodeJS assets by running `npm run build`
+4. Compile NodeJS assets by running `make npm`
+5. Compile translation files by running `make l10n`

 Afterwards, you can enable the app from the Nextcloud app management menu.